KevinKra/Notes/certifications/aws/developer/resource2.md

 - What is the WCU expense for writing an item?
 - What is the WCU expense for a transactional write?
 - WCU's support up to what data size before an additional WCU is needed?
+- Explain how DynamoDB on-demand capacity mode scales for your peak volumes.
+- What happens if you need more capacity than double your previous peak, will you experience throttling?
+- Can throttling occur if you exceed double your previous peak in the last 30 minutes?
+- If you switch capacity types from provisioned into on-demand, what throughput will your table have until the allocations have been configured?
+- What situations is provisioned mode good for?
+- If you set a provisioned table with 6 RCU, how many **strong reads** in KB/s can the table support?
+- If you set a provisioned table with 6 RCU, how many **eventual reads** in KB/s can the table support?
+- If you set a provisioned table with 6 RCU, how many **transactional reads** in KB/s can the table support?
+- If you set a provisioned table with 6 WCU, how many **writes** in KB/s can the table support?
+- If you set a provisioned table with 6 WCU, how many **transactional writes** in KB/s can the table support?
+- If you exceed your provisioned throughput, what is your throughput subject to?
+- If a request is throttled, what failure message does it return?
+- If a request is throttled, what exception is returned?
+- Does DynamoDB automatically manage the throughput for your index tables?
+- With auto scaling enabled, you define what a rcu/wcu range and what else?
+- With auto scaling, can a table or global secondary index adjust its provisioned read/write capacity to handle sudden spikes in traffic without causing throttling?
+- What kind of fee and usage levels do you need to define when you used DynamoDB reserved capacity?
+- Is reserved capacity available for tables using DynamoDB standard-IA or on-demand capacity mode?
+- What two table classes does DynamoDB offer?
+- Which DynamoDB table class is the default class and recommended for most workloads?
+- Is the choice of the table class permanent?
+- DynamoDB allocates additional partitions in what two situations?
+- Is the data in a global secondary index stored separately from the data in its base table?
+- For your `Query` operations on a table, can you provide an optional condition to the sort key so it only returns the items within a certain range in the partitioned space?